 Kin selection is the idea that, because genes influence behavior, and because an animal that helps its relatives helps to spread genes likely identical to its own, animals will evolve to favor kin.
 Researchers have spent decades testing this explanation for apparent animal altruism, but in recent years, critics, notably Martin Nowak of Harvard University and the famous naturalist and writer Edward O. Wilson, have argued that the theory's successes are mostly illusory.
 The dissidents maintain that social behavior is properly understood by studying how evolution works in groups of individuals that may be unrelated.

-article, Jonathan Birch and Samir Okasha, the disagreements can be traced in large part to loose use of some key terms as well as to differing ideas about what sort of account can provide an adequate explanation.
+According to the authors of the BioScience article, Jonathan Birch and Samir Okasha, the disagreements can be traced in large part to loose use of some key terms as well as to differing ideas about what sort of account can provide an adequate explanation.
 Biologists have linked their mathematical models to the central formula of kin selection, known as Hamilton's rule, in different ways.
 Some models are greatly limited by assumptions that are not realistic.
 Others can always be made to fit the facts of a population, but have a limited ability to generate predictions, as opposed to after-the-fact rationalizations.
 And some fall between these extremes.
 Some of the criticism of kin selection applies only to the most limited models, Birch and Okasha judge.